First off, congratulations on your big news.

 Q. How Many Maternity Leaves Can I Get?

 First-Time Moms And Mothers Having A Second Child: The Maternity Benefit Amendment Act has increased the duration from 12 weeks to 26 weeks.
-You can avail this for a period extending up to a maximum of eight weeks before the expected delivery date and the remaining time can be availed post childbirth.
+You can avail this maternity leave extension up to a maximum of eight weeks before the expected delivery date and the remaining time can be availed post childbirth.

 Mother Having A Third Child: For women who are having their third child, the duration of paid maternity leave is 12 weeks; six weeks pre and six weeks post expected date of delivery.